bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-02-26-newsletter.md

 ## Action items

+- **Apply to the Chaincode Residency:** Chaincode Labs [announced][residency announcement] its [fifth residency program][residency] to be held in New York this June.
+  The program consists of two seminar and discussion series covering Bitcoin and Lightning protocol development.
+Developers interested in contributing to open source projects may [apply][residency apply] for either the Bitcoin series, the LN series, or both.
+Applicants from all backgrounds are welcomed, and Chaincode will cover travel and accommodation costs as needed.

-*None this week.
-Note: the list of releases and release candidates has been moved to its own [section][release rc section].*
+*Note: the list of releases and release candidates has been moved to its own [section][release rc section].*

 ## News